ONSdigital/rm-action-service/API.md

 An `HTTP 204 No Content` status code is returned if there are no actions.

 ## List Actions for Case
-* `GET /actions/case/{caseId}` will return a list of actions for the case with the given id.
+* `GET /actions/case/{caseId}` will return a list of actions for the case with the given Id.

 ### Example JSON Response
 ```json